Home Blog

 If you’re being made redundant, and you have two or more years’ service, you are entitled to at least statutory minimum redundancy payment.

 The exact figure you are entitled to will depend on your length of service (in complete years), your age and weekly gross pay.
+Statutory redundancy pay is limited to 20 years service, and a weekly pay cap, which is currently £700 if you are made redundant on or after 6 April 2024.

 Important note: A statutory redundancy entitlement is payable in addition to your contractual or statutory minimum notice entitlement.